 Sunrise Back to School Roundup - August 2017

 In January 2017, the NHL’s Florida Panthers Foundation awarded $25,000 to the National Scholastic Chess Foundation allowing us to more than double the number of children reached in summer camp programs across the City.
 From schools to area parks and free lunch programs, the NSCF was able to introduce chess to over 1,200 school children, all at no cost to the parents.
-This initiative became know as The Sunrise Center for Excellence in Chess and continues today, bringing chess as both an educational and community engagement tool to the City of Sunrise and neighboring communities.
-So when the City of Sunrise invited us to make chess be a featured activity for their annual Back-to-School Roundup, we invited Stanley Panther to come join the fun.
-He’s great on the ice but his claim to be the first cat to ever become a National Master is rather suspect!
+This initiative became known as The Sunrise Center for Excellence in Chess and continues today, bringing chess as both an educational and community engagement tool to the City of Sunrise and neighboring communities.
+When the City of Sunrise invited us to make chess be a featured activity for their annual Back-to-School Roundup, we invited Stanley Panther to come join the fun.
+He’s great on the ice, but his claim to be the first cat to ever become a National Master is rather suspect!

 Chess in the Park – October 13, 2014

 Each year on Columbus Day, we celebrate all things chess with an afternoon of open play, lessons and simuls where our younger players get to challenge a master.
 Here are images from the 2014 event in Library Park in front of the New Rochelle Public Library.
 Highlights of the day included a special acknowledgement to one of our favorite volunteers, Joan Waldron, a visit from New Rochelle Mayor Noam Bramson, and a simul against National Master (now IM-elect) Joshua Colas.

 The Queen of Katwe Visits - Spring 2014